 We have existing, and will continue to seek, long-term CNG and LNG station construction, maintenance and fuel sales contracts with various federal, state and local governmental bodies, which accounted for approximately 26% of our revenues for the six month period ended June 30, 2012 and approximately 59%, 42% and 33% of our annual revenues in 2009, 2010 and 2011, respectively.
 In addition to our normal business risks, our contracts with these government entities are often subject to unique risks, some of which are beyond our control.
 Long-term government contracts and related orders are subject to cancellation if appropriations for subsequent performance periods are not made.
 The termination of funding for a government program supporting any of our CNG or LNG operations could result in a loss of anticipated future revenues attributable to that program, which could have a negative impact on our operations.
-In addition, government for work done and commitments made at the time of termination.
+In addition, government entities with whom we contract are often able to modify, curtail or terminate contracts with us without prior notice at their convenience, and are only liable for payment for work done and commitments made at the time of termination.
 Modification, curtailment or termination of significant contracts could have a material adverse effect on our results of operations and financial condition.